Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/snowflake.md

 You'll see a notification indicating you've successfully enabled the new Snowflake source.
 You'll also be redirected to the Sources listing page, where you'll see the newly created Snowflake source.

 If you have any issues or questions while following this flow, contact the Amplitude team.

+## Time-based Import

+For our "Time-based" import option, we strongly recommend customers use a monotonically increasing timestamp value that indicates **when** the record was loaded into the source table the SQL configuration is querying from (often referred to as a "server upload time").
+The way our warehouse import tool brings data into Amplitude is by continually updating the maximum value of the column referenced in the "Timestamp Column Name" input within the Import Config UI with each subsequent import.

+For example, upon first import, Amplitude will import all of the data returned from the query configured in the Import Config.
+Amplitude will save a reference of the maximum timestamp referenced in the "Timestamp Column Name" (lets call this `timestamp_1`.
+Upon subsequent import, Amplitude will import all data from the previously saved timestamp (`timestamp_1`), to what is now the new maximum timestamp (`timestamp_2`).
+After that import, Amplitude will save `timestamp_2` as the new maximum timestamp.

 ## Data fields